azam-12/devTinder/homework.md

 - Use of regex in routes /a/, /.*fly$/
 - Reading the query params in the routes
 - Reading the dynamic routes

+- Multiple route handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- Practise - app.use("/route", rH1, [rH2, rH3], rH4, rH5)